What’s the Difference?

 If you’re just jumping into photography, I would rent some cameras from your local store and see what you like about each.
 Research models at similar price points and decide where your comfort level is.
 What do you really need out of a camera?
 What would you like to do with it?
 When you rent each model, do some of those things and look at the results of each.
 Which camera produces results that are closest to what your vision is?
 Could you see yourself really learning the ins and outs of that camera and using it for at least 3-5 years?

-I hope I've at least given you good points to think on as you make your decision!
+I hope I’ve at least given you good points to think on as you make your decision!
+Have a flip through more of my work (especially the travel vs branding stuff) to see some of the big differences between the two systems in action.
 Good luck!